TimTeaFan/tt_website/content/talk/oecd-unviersity-2013/index.md

 ---
-title: 'Measuring Domain Satisfaction: The Problem of Domain Importance'
+title: 'Changes in Subjective Well-being and Attitudes in the Aftermath of Nuclear Disasters: A German-Japanese Comparison'
 event: []
 event_url: []

-location: "OECD Asia-Pacific Workshop on Subjective Well-being, Measurement and Policy Use @ Statistical Training Center, Daejon"
+location: 'OECD-Universities Joint Conference “Economics for a Better World” @ OECD Paris.'
 address:
   street: []
   city: []